ocornut/imgui/docs/EXAMPLES.md

 **Building**

-Unfortunately in 2020 it is still tedious to create and maintain portable build files using external libraries (the kind we're using here to create a window and render 3D triangles) without relying on third party software.
+Unfortunately nowadays it is still tedious to create and maintain portable build files using external libraries (the kind we're using here to create a window and render 3D triangles) without relying on third party software and build systems.
 For most examples here we choose to provide:
  - Makefiles for Linux/OSX
  - Batch files for Visual Studio 2008+
  - A .sln project file for Visual Studio 2012+